 A sump pump is designed to handle precipitation (i.e. rain and melting snow) which accumulates around a building.
 They are usually needed when a subterranean area of a building—often the basement– is prone to flooding.
 It essentially acts as a small reservoir under the basement, which holds excess groundwater instead of letting it seep and cause damage.

 In choosing a sump pump system for your home, however, you need to take note of a few factors.
 The first one involves automation—should you choose a manual or automatic one?
 Manual pumps are less expensive, though automatic ones beat them in terms of convenience.

 Next, you have to choose the type.
 There are two types of sump pumps: the pedestal and the submersible.
-Pedestal pumps have motors which are mounted on a column, and is located outside of the sump basin, above the basement floor.
+Pedestal pumps have motors that are mounted on a column and are located outside of the sump basin, above the basement floor.
 These are more economical, and the exposed mechanism makes for easier repairs.
 On the other hand, a submersible pump’s motor is installed below the groundwater level, so it is safer, quieter, and less obtrusive.
 It also works best for finished basements.